The warm sunlight has melted away most of the snow, leaving sparse white patches in the shadows hopelessly struggling against the growing warmth.

-She stares after him at Teddy, trying to figure out the danger lurking in the woods behind her friend.
-A little shakily she stands up and starts walking toward the edge of the lake to have a better view.
+She stares after him, trying to figure out the danger lurking in the woods behind Teddy.
+A little shakily she gets to her feet and starts walking toward the edge of the lake to have a better view.

 ‘TEDDY!
 GET OUT OF THERE!
 TEDDY!’